Minnesota Water Quality at a Glance 2026

-Minnesota – Land of 10,000 Lakes – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your state
+Minnesota — Land of 10,000 Lakes — Water Quality Report 2026: PFAS Limits, Lead Line Replacement & Drinking Water Safety Across the State

-Minnesota’s water infrastructure serves approximately 5.7 million residents across diverse geographical regions, from the Iron Range in the north to the Minnesota River Valley in the south.
-The state operates through a network of 6,616 total public water systems, including 965 community water systems and approximately 5,651 noncommunity systems, ranging from large municipal utilities serving the Twin Cities metro area to smaller rural systems providing essential services to outstate communities.
-Minnesota’s water sources include abundant groundwater aquifers, the Mississippi River, and numerous lakes that supply both urban centers and agricultural areas.
+Minnesota’s water infrastructure serves approximately 5.7 million residents across diverse geographical regions — from the Iron Range in the north to the Minnesota River Valley in the south.
+The state operates through a network of approximately 6,600 total public water systems, including 965 community water systems and around 5,635 noncommunity systems, ranging from large municipal utilities serving the Twin Cities metro area to smaller rural systems serving outstate communities.
+Water sources include abundant groundwater aquifers, the Mississippi River, and hundreds of lakes supplying both urban centres and agricultural areas.

 Statewide Compliance and Testing